MattKimura/Emulator-Saves/README.md

 # About PS1 and PS2 Saves
 To use the saves, you must import them.
 For DuckStation you can right click a game then choose edit memory card.
 Then click on import file.

 For PS2 saves, use the memory card editor in PCSX2.

+# About Wii Saves
+Use SaveManager GX to import them on console

+# About 3DS Saves
+Use Checkpoint to import saves on console